A logarithmic bound for the chromatic number of the associahedron: The Proof

 \end{proof}

-Propositions~\ref{prop:2_same},~\ref{prop:three_equal} and~\ref{prop_two_equal} imply that the label $c(T)$ and the type vector $(l_T,m_T,r_T,z_T)$ together distinguish $T$ from $T'$ except in the following cases. \begin{enumerate} \item $AC$, $BD$, $BC$, and $AD$ have the same scale and $AB$, $CD$ have smaller scales. \item $AC$, $BD$, $BC$, $AD$ and $AB$ have the same scale and $CD$ has a smaller scale. \item $AC$, $BD$, $BC$, $AD$ and $CD$ have the same scale and $AB$ has a smaller scale. \item $AC$, $BD$, $BC$, $AB$ and $CD$ have the same scale and $AD$ has a larger scale. \item All six edges have the same scale. \end{enumerate} To handle cases (1)--(3) we track two additional parameters, and show that the parity of one or both parameters is different for $T$ and $T'$.
-In case (4) we again prove there is a change of parity, but of a third, more complicated parameter.
-For case (5) we use induction.
+Propositions~\ref{prop:2_same},~\ref{prop:three_equal} and~\ref{prop_two_equal} imply that the label $c(T)$ and the type vector $(\ell_T,m_T,r_T,z_T)$ together distinguish $T$ from $T'$ except in the following cases. \begin{enumerate}[(a)] \item $AC$, $BD$, $BC$, and $AD$ have the same scale and $AB$, $CD$ have smaller scales. \item $AC$, $BD$, $BC$, $AD$ and $AB$ have the same scale and $CD$ has a smaller scale. \item $AC$, $BD$, $BC$, $AD$ and $CD$ have the same scale and $AB$ has a smaller scale. \item $AC$, $BD$, $BC$, $AB$ and $CD$ have the same scale and $AD$ has a larger scale. \item All six edges $AB$, $AC$, $AD$, $BC$, $BD$ and $CD$ have the same scale. \end{enumerate} To handle cases (a), (b) and (c) we track two additional parameters, and show that the parity of one or both parameters is different for $T$ and $T'$.
+In case (d) we again prove there is a change of parity, but of a third, more complicated parameter.
+For case (e) we use induction.

-Figure~\ref{fig:dual_oct} should make the definitions of the current paragraph clear.
+Figure~\ref{fig:dual_oct} should make the following definitions clear.
 Orient the edges of the triangulation $T$ so that the head of each edge has larger label.
-The {\em root edge} of $T$ is the edge $\rho=(0,n-1)$.
-Now construct the following oriented tree $\hat{T}$.
+The \defn{root edge} of $T$ is the edge $\rho=(0,n-1)$.
+Now construct the following oriented tree $\widehat{T}$.
 First, augment $T$ by adding a vertex $v$ to the unbounded face, and join it to all vertices of the polygon.
-Let $\hat{T}_0$ be the planar dual of the augmented graph; then $\hat{T}$ is formed by removing all edges of $\hat{T}_0$ lying entirely within the unbounded face of $T$.
-For each edge $e$ of $T$ there is a unique edge $\hat{e}$ of $\hat{T}$ crossing $e$.
+Let $\widehat{T}_0$ be the planar dual of the augmented graph; then $\widehat{T}$ is formed from $\widehat{T}_0$ by removing all edges of $\widehat{T}_0$ lying entirely within the unbounded face of $T$.
+For each edge $e$ of $T$ there is a unique edge $\hat{e}$ of $\widehat{T}$ crossing $e$.
 Orient $\hat{e}$ from the left to the right of $e$ (when following $e$ from tail to head).
-Root $\hat{T}$ at the edge $\hat{\rho}$, whose head is the unique node of $\hat{T}$ with out-degree zero.
-Note that $\hat{T}$ is a tree, which we call the \emph{dual tree} of $T$.
+Root $\widehat{T}$ at the edge $\hat{\rho}$, whose head is the unique node of $\widehat{T}$ with out-degree $0$.
+Note that $\widehat{T}$ is a tree, which we call the \defn{dual tree} of $T$.